GridFTP has two main advantages over normal FTP:

 A couple of steps are necessary to obtain a certificate.
 Use the Firefox browser.
 Your certificate is not install properly in Chrome.

-- Setup your UNIMAAS account to be able to obtain a certificate
+- Request access for your UNIMAAS account to be able to obtain a certificate

 - Obtain a Grid Premium certificate from digicert